scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Path information is assumed to be fresh and validated by the control plane, which in turn relies on the CP-PKI for validation.
 The data plane, therefore, relies on both the control plane and indirectly on the CP-PKI to function.

-Should the data plane be used independently, without end-to-end path validation, SCION would lose many of its security properties, which are fundamental in an inter-domain scenario where entities are mutually distrustful.
+Should the data plane be used independently, without end-to-end path authorization, SCION would lose many of its security properties, which are fundamental in an inter-domain scenario where entities are mutually distrustful.
 As discussed in {{RFC9049}}, lack of authentication has often been the cause for path-aware protocols never being adopted because of security concerns.
 SCION should avoid such pitfalls and therefore its data plane should rely on the corresponding control plane and control-plane PKI.

 ### Provided to Other Components